manaswini1869/dsa101/LeetCodeDSA/heaps/notes.md

 ## Heap operations
 heapq.heappush - O(log n) time
-heapq.heappop
+heapq.heappop - O(log n)
-heapify - takes an array of integers and converts it to a min heap structure
+heapify - O(n) takes an array of integers and converts it to a min heap structure

 if a problem involves finding median - good to think about implementing it with two heaps

+finding the min element = O(1)

+The heap property is that children have values larger than their parents.
+This doesn't imply that the maximum element will be the last element in the heap

 ## Top K